Kaman 22 (UAV)

 Kaman 22 (UAV) (پهپاد کمان ۲۲) is an Iranian wide-body unmanned combat aerial vehicle (UCAV) unveiled on 24 February 2021 by the Islamic republic of Iran Air Force.
 It is said to be the country's first wide-body drone.
 The range of the Kaman 22 is approximately 3,000 km and it can carry 300 kg of explosives.

 According to IRIAF commander Aziz Nasirzadeh, the Kaman 22 is the first domestically-manufactured wide-body combat drone in the country capable of carrying all kinds of munition.

 History

-On April 1, 2025, the Kaman 22 was reportedly offered to the Brazilian military as part of efforts to acquire ITAR-free UAVs.
+On April 1, 2025, the Kaman 22 was reportedly offered to the Brazilian military as part of efforts to acquire UAVs free of International Traffic in Arms Regulation (ITAR) controls.